 “He knows.
 He can sense the change, he suspects that I might act…”

-“No… I will fight, I will protect you,” John unsheathed his sword and it rang in the dark stillness.
+“No… I will fight, I will protect you,” I unsheathed my sword and it rang in the dark stillness.
 “I will die if I must, but I will not leave you, Ember.
 I cannot abandon you to that monster.
 Eleanor will take Mahren away from here; she will escape with the child.”

-Ember grabbed his collar and pulled him close, finding a strength he didn’t know she still had.
-She was using everything in her power, everything she had left, to will him to leave.
+Ember grabbed my collar and pulled me close, finding a strength I didn’t know she still had.
+She was using everything in her power, everything she had left, to will me to leave.
 “John, listen to me.
 It has to be you.
 You must take her and protect her.
 You must tell her about her mother, and teach her about the Sceleste.
 She could be the last, John.
 Kahrus must not find her.”

-“No…” he sobbed, pleading to stay, pleading to die at her side.
+“No…” I sobbed, pleading to stay, pleading to die at her side.

-John knew that she was right, but everything in his gut, in his heart, was telling him to stay, to fight, that running would be wrong, a coward’s act.
-He leaned forward and embraced her, hardly able to breathe.
+I knew that she was right, but everything in my gut, in my heart, was telling me to stay, to fight, that running would be wrong, a coward’s act.
+I leaned forward and embraced her, hardly able to breathe.
 The pounding was growing louder, they had made it to the second door.

-“John…” Eleanor was waiting for him, ready to run.
+“John…” Eleanor was waiting for me, ready to run.
 Ready to take the child if it came to it.

-John held Ember’s gaze and they looked at each other; the decision, a terrible decision had to be made.
+I held Ember’s gaze and we looked at each other; the decision, a terrible decision, had to be made.

 “Run now, so you can fight another day.
 Run now, so she can live.”
 Ember’s strong words resonated within.
-He understood her desperate need.
+I understood her desperate need.
 But to leave her… Oh gods, to leave her.
-She was about to die… In that moment, facing their end, he kissed her.
-Tenderly, passionately, putting all of his love into that kiss so she could feel it, so that she would not meet her end without him.
+She was about to die… In that moment, facing our end, I kissed her.
+Tenderly, passionately, putting all of my love into that kiss so she could feel it, so she would not meet her end without me.
 “I love you, Ember… I love you… Oh gods, I can’t leave… don’t make me leave you.”

 The sounds of clanking armor, of heavy boots and shouted commands, rang out from the room beyond.
 The door shuddered with a resounding bang.
 They were about to break through.

-“Take her, John… Take her and run,” Ember cried against his cheek.
+“Take her, John… Take her and run,” Ember cried against my cheek.
 “I love you.
 I will always be with you…”

-His vision blurred.
-He could barely see as his tears came, as the sobs began to shake him.
-Mahren was cradled in his arms, a tiny bundle that he had to protect at all costs.
-He gazed at his wife, the one whom he loved more than anything in this world, the woman he would die for—already the cost was too high.
+My vision blurred.
+I could barely see as my tears came, as the sobs began to shake me.
+Mahren was cradled in my arms, a tiny bundle that I had to protect at all costs.
+I gazed at my wife, the one whom I loved more than anything in this world, the woman I would die for—already the cost was too high.

 “Take him out of here, Elle, please, get them out…” Ember cried.

-He couldn’t make himself move, but as Eleanor’s arms grabbed him, pulled on him, urging him toward the long, dark passage, he realized that he had to go.
-She was not only his wife, she was Sceleste, and he, a servant of the Sceleste; this was their last command.
+I couldn’t make myself move, but as Eleanor’s arms grabbed me, pulled on me, urging me toward the long, dark passage, I realized that I had to go.
+She was not only my wife, she was Sceleste, and I, a servant of the Sceleste; this was their last command.

 “John, come with me… this way.
 You must…” Eleanor pleaded.
-Her words sounded distant and strange, yet he complied.
-He watched as the cold distance grew between him and his beloved Ember Grace.
+Her words sounded distant and strange, yet I complied.
+I watched as the cold distance grew between me and my beloved Ember Grace.

-John hesitated at the mouth of the passage.
-He held her gaze, and her calmness staggered him, never flinching, never wavering, even as she knew that this would be the last glimpse of love she would ever see.
-She was forcing herself to be strong for him, to meet her end with peaceful dignity.
+I hesitated at the mouth of the passage.
+I held her gaze, and her calmness staggered me, never flinching, never wavering, even as she knew that this would be the last glimpse of love she would ever see.
+She was forcing herself to be strong for me, to meet her end with peaceful dignity.

-“Avenge us, John… Avenge us,” Ember cried; her last words as Eleanor forcefully pulled him back.
+“Avenge us, John… Avenge us,” Ember cried; her last words as Eleanor forcefully pulled me back.

 The sound of stone scraping across the floor was barely heard over the loud crash of the final door.
-John ran blindly through the endless tunnel.
-Eleanor pushing him, urging him on.
-Their was silence save for their panted, anguished breaths, their shuffling footfalls as they staggered onward.
+I ran blindly through the endless tunnel.
+Eleanor pushing me, urging me on.
+Their was silence save for our panted, anguished breaths, our shuffling footfalls as we staggered onward.

-They made it out onto the beach, the dark of night bright and open compared to the suffocating black of the narrow tunnel; he hardly noticed.
-The beach was to their left, the hillsides of the winery behind them.
+We made it out onto the beach, the dark of night bright and open compared to the suffocating black of the narrow tunnel; I hardly noticed.
+The beach was to our left, the hillsides of the winery behind us.
 Once a place of life and beauty and refuge, it was now a horrendous nightmare straight from the depths of Dehorc.

-They ran on, as far as they could, as though more than just the need to put distance between the babe and Kahrus spurred them on.
-Eleanor directed him, pulling him, forcing him to change direction toward the grassy mounds to their right, where trees and hills could hide them from the soldiers.
+We ran on, as far as we could, as though more than just the need to put distance between the babe and Kahrus spurred us on.
+Eleanor directed me, pulling me, forcing me to change direction toward the grassy mounds to our right, where trees and hills could hide us from the soldiers.
 Yet they were not following, they didn’t have to, they already had what they wanted.

-John was concentrating inward, using his Bond to feel his wife, to stay connected; to stay with her.
-He could feel her fear, her growing panic, her fight to stay strong.
+I was concentrating inward, using our Bond to feel my wife, to stay connected; to stay with her.
+I could feel her fear, her growing panic, her fight to stay strong.
 What was happening?
 What was Kahrus going to do to her?

-In a sudden flash, gut wrenching pain hit him.
-He fell to his knees, sucking in air, forcing himself to breathe.
+In a sudden flash, gut wrenching pain hit me.
+I fell to my knees, sucking in air, forcing myself to breathe.

-Eleanor was immediately beside him, taking the child from his arms.
+Eleanor was immediately beside me, taking the child from my arms.
 “John, hold on… it has started.
 Hold on… concentrate on my voice.”

-He barely heard her as the pain ignited, growing stronger and fiercer every second.
-He screamed his desperation, and pounded the ground with his anger, his grief.
-She was dying, his Ember was dying.
-Kahrus was taking her away from him, destroying her.
-He had seen and he had heard others lose their battle against the man who sought to destroy them all; one by one, he had killed them.
+I barely heard her as the pain ignited, growing stronger and fiercer every second.
+I screamed my desperation, and pounded the ground with my anger, my grief.
+She was dying, my Ember was dying.
+Kahrus was taking her away from me, destroying her.
+I had seen and I had heard others lose their battle against the man who sought to destroy us all; one by one, he had killed them.
 One by one, the Sceleste had fallen; screams in the night as they suffered the loss of their beloved wives.
-And now he was losing her too.
-He had vowed to protect her, he had vowed to save her, but he had run instead.
-Now they would suffer it together.
+And now I was losing her too.
+I had vowed to protect her, I had vowed to save her, but I had run instead.
+Now we would suffer it together.

-All he could do was watch and writhe in anguished despair as her pain, their pain, continued to pound through him.
+All I could do was watch and writhe in anguished despair as her pain, our pain, continued to pound through me.
 Its beauty shined on for several minutes, changing color only twice.
 And then all at once, it faded and was gone.

-John screamed his heart-wrenching grief.
-Now the Bond would sever, and Ember’s soul would be gone from him forever.
+I screamed with heart-wrenching grief.
+Now the Bond would sever, and Ember’s soul would be gone from me forever.